Volunteer Programs in Cuba

 Volunteering in the area of construction demands hard physical labor but grants you the honor of working alongside Cuba’s locals.
 Together you will provide construction and/or agricultural support that will be of value to the entire local Cuban community.

 Cuba relies heavily upon domestic agriculture in food production, as the country is unable to trade with its nearest neighbor (the US) for vital food supplies.
-Workers in community co-operatives and nationally-organised farms welcome visitors and volunteers to help with the still mostly manual labour required.
+Workers in community co-operatives and nationally organized farms welcome visitors and volunteers to help with the still mostly manual labor required.
 There is a growing emphasis on organic, sustainable agriculture across the island which will interest any green-minded volunteers!

 Culture of Cuba

 Cuba is a Spanish-speaking country, although you will find that more and more people know at least a little English thanks to the growing tourist business, particularly around Havana.
 Large hotels and tourist-aimed shops will often have at least one member of staff able to speak some English.
-However, it would be helpful to learn at least basic pleasantries in Spanish before travelling.
+However, it would be helpful to learn at least basic pleasantries in Spanish before traveling.
+Additionally, Cuban Spanish is a particularly fast and distinctive dialect, so be prepared to be totally lost for the first few days, even if your Spanish is already pretty good.

 Cuban food is quite simple, with a tendency towards rich rice and meat dishes.
 Vegetarianism is very rare, and you may find it difficult to find food that is not prepared with animal products (even vegetable and rice dishes are often cooked with pork or other animal fats).
 If you have any special dietary requirements it may be useful to carry an explanation of these in Spanish, though be prepared to face difficulties in finding appropriate food.